Rxswyers/Rack-o/Test/README.txt

 the same code as the GUI.
 The Computer kept only drawing from the draw pile in the GUI, but drew from both in the command line.
 I had to debug and eventually tracked the error in the Computer class.

+I tested a way to get info from a form and put it into an applet, it took a little bit to get the right stuff, but it now can work when I decide to add it in.

-I'm now going to work on changing the status of the InfoPanel depending on who's turn it is.
+I'm now going to work on changing the status of the InfoPanel depending on who's turn it is, then get into swapping the racks (eventually add a button to view any player's rack on the InfoPanel)